 2. Frequently offer foot massages, shoulder massages, and full-body massages to your spouse.
 You’ll get plenty of romantic brownie points in your “relationship bank account” if you keep some great-smelling lotion handy and take ten minutes to massage your spouse’s tired feet at the end of a long workday.
 Note: If you expect to be rewarded for your efforts by sex, you won’t accumulate any points for being romantic.
 Your spouse will just think you have an ulterior motive when you offer a massage in the future.

 4. Another way to be romantic is to look for opportunities to pamper and spoil your spouse.
-That might be letting a spouse sleep in late while you watch the kids, or it could be telling your partner to sit down and relax while you clean up after dinner.
+That might be letting a spouse sleep in late while you watch the kids, bringing up breakfast in bed or it could be telling your partner to sit down and relax while you clean up after dinner.
 The key is in the delivery of the offer.
 You might say, “Nothing’s too good for my sweetheart” or “You’re such a love.
 It’s fun to pamper you.”
 You can accompany your words with a hug or kiss.

 5. Talking in front of your spouse to someone else about your partner’s good points is romantic.
 Take full advantage of opportunities to say, ‘I’m so lucky to have such a supportive wife (or husband) — she’s such a treasure.
 I’m a lucky man.”
 You can also do this when you’re talking on the phone and know that your spouse is within listening range.
 If you’re not sure your partner heard you when you get off the phone ask, “Did you hear me telling my sister what a great husband you are?
 I was really bragging on you!”